 With the introduction of the 2022 budget in India, crypto holders are now subject to a 1% TDS and 30% on all crypto gains.

-Section 194S levies a 1% Tax Deducted at Source (TDS) on the transmission of crypto assets from July 01, 2022, if the transactions surpass ₹50,000 (or level ₹10,000 in some cases) in a similar financial year.
+Section 194S imposes a 1% Tax Deducted at Source (TDS) on crypto asset transfers starting July 1, 2022.
+This applies when transactions exceed ₹50,000 (or ₹10,000 in certain cases) within the same financial year.
 The crypto Tax applies to all private or commercial investors who transfer digital assets during the year.

 Conclusion

 The bill comes amid concerns that such currencies are allegedly being used to lure investors with misleading claims.
-Separately, the government is mulling changes in the Income Tax Act to bring cryptocurrencies under the tax net and some changes that could be part of the 2022-23 budget.
+The government is also considering changes to the Income Tax Act.
+This would bring cryptocurrencies into the tax net.
+Some of these changes might be included in the 2022-23 budget.

 Related searches:

-rajkotupdates.news : government may consider levying tds tcs on cryptocurrency trading
+government may consider levying tds tcs on cryptocurrency trading tds on cryptocurrency

 government may consider levying tds tcs on cryptocurrency trading